zhoufeng1989/masterVim/user_manual_notes/usr_26_repeating.md

 **repeat with visual mode**

+*gv*
-gv: Start Visual mode with the same area as the previous area and the same mode.
+Start Visual mode with the same area as the previous area and the same mode.

 **add and subtract**

++   [count]CTRL-A
-+   [count]CTRL-A			Add [count] to the number or alphabetic character at or after the cursor.
+Add [count] to the number or alphabetic character at or after the cursor.

++   [count]CTRL-X
-+   [count]CTRL-X          Subtract [count] to the number or alphabetic character at or after the cursor.
+Subtract [count] to the number or alphabetic character at or after the cursor.

 **make a change in many files**